raaidarshad/nabu-core/README.md

 [Chrome Extension](https://chrome.google.com/webstore/detail/nabu/bgmcmbjhfdnfaplfiiphlefclhhhnajb)
 [Extension code repository](https://github.com/raaidarshad/nabu-browser-extension)

+Note: Many things referenced here and in the code may have the acronym "ptb" as a part of them.
+This is because this project used to be named "pop the bubble".

 ## ETL
 This project heavily uses Dagster for scheduling and coordination of pipeline runs.
 Note: The code needs to be updated to use the latest version/syntax from Dagster, but this "legacy" syntax still works.